semgrep/semgrep/README.md

 $ docker run --rm -v "${PWD}:/src" returntocorp/semgrep semgrep
 ```

-2. Run `semgrep login` to get the login URL.
-Open the login URL in the browser and login [Optional, but recommended].

-3. Go to your app's root directory and run `semgrep --config auto`.
+2. Go to your app's root directory and run `semgrep --config auto`.
 This will scan your project with the default settings.

+3. [Optional, but recommended]  Run `semgrep login` to get the login URL for the Semgrep Cloud Platform.
+Open the login URL in the browser and login.

-### Option 2: Getting started via the web UI (Recommended)
+### Option 2: Getting started from the Semgrep Cloud Platform (Recommended)

 1. Register to <a href="https://go.semgrep.dev/login-ghrmgo" target="_blank">semgrep.dev</a>

 2. Scan your project by navigating to `Projects > Scan New Project > Run scan in CI`
     <img src="images/semgrep-ci-cd-popup.jpg" width="582" alt="Semgrep CI/CD Popup image"/>

 3. Select your version control system and follow the wizard to add your project.
 After this setup, Semgrep will scan your project after every pull request.

-You don't really need the CLI unless you want to scan on local machine.
+4. [Optional but recommended] If you want to run Semgrep locally, follow the steps in the CLI section.

 ### Notes:

 1. Visit [Docs > Running rules](https://semgrep.dev/docs/running-rules/) to learn more about `auto` config and other rules.

-2. If there are any issues, please ask us at our Slack channel <a href="https://r2c.dev/slack"> https://r2c.dev/slack</a>
+2. If there are any issues, please ask us at our Slack channel <a href="https://go.semgrep.dev/slack"> https://go.semgrep.dev/slack</a>

 3. To run Semgrep Supply Chain, [contact the Semgrep team](https://semgrep.dev/contact-us).
     Visit the [full documentation](https://semgrep.dev/docs/getting-started/) to learn more.